-Many of these animals are carnivores at the top of the food chain and have a tremendous benefit to overall ecosystem health.
-They include endangered species and, largely, animals that agribusiness interests consider undesirable — as well as many animals that aren't intended targets of the agency.
-The century-old Wildlife Services — which has reportedly killed 32 million native animals since 1996 — destroys these creatures on behalf of such interests without explaining to the public what it's doing or where, the methods it's using, on whose behalf it's acting, or why.
+Many of these animals are carnivores at the top of the food chain, critical to overall ecosystem health.
+They include endangered species and, largely, animals that agribusiness interests consider undesirable — as well as many animals that aren't intended targets of the program.
+For a century Wildlife Services has destroyed these creatures on behalf of corporate interests without explaining to the public what it's doing or where, the methods it's using, on whose behalf it's acting, or why.

 The program often doesn't even try using nonlethal methods before shooting coyotes and wolves from airplanes or setting out traps and exploding poison caps indiscriminately — including in public areas — without any rules.
 Stories about Wildlife Services consistently describe a program routinely committing extreme cruelty against animals, leaving them to die in traps from exposure or starvation, attacking trapped coyotes, and brutalizing domestic dogs.
 Many people who know about this dark entity have criticized it as a subsidy for livestock interests.

 The Center’s past work includes legal action in Arizona, California, Idaho, Oregon and Texas to protect animals from Wildlife Services.
 We’ve helped secure environmental analyses of the program’s killing of cormorants in Oregon and wolves in Idaho.
 We’ve also helped win agreements with several California counties to suspend their annual contracts with this federal program.
 In response to our advocacy in Oregon, Wildlife Services stopped killing ecologically important beavers and many other aquatic mammals.